 Using solar energy allows for economic and societal development in a sustainable way that meets the needs of the present without compromising the needs of future generations.

 The key benefits of solar energy are that it decreases the dependence on fossil fuels, supports sustainable economic growth, creates job opportunities, and creates a healthier environment.

-Given all the benefits that solar energy offers for society, the economy, and the environment, there is no doubt it will be a leading energy source in the near future.
+Given all the benefits solar energy offers for society, the economy, and the environment, there is no doubt it will be a leading energy source soon.

 Did you find this article helpful?
 If so, please share it with your friends!
 Many thanks.